neoforged/Documentation/docs/items/armor.md

     stack,
     // The pose stack used to render the model in the correct location poseStack,
-    // The source of the buffers to get the vertex consumer of the render type bufferSource,
+    // The collector to submit the model data to collector,
-    // The packed light texture
+    // The packed light coordinates
-    lighting,
+    lightCoords,
     // An absolute path of the texture to render when use_player_texture is true for one of the layer if not null
-    // Represents an absolute location within the assets folder ResourceLocation.fromNamespaceAndPath("examplemod", "textures/other_texture.png") );
+    // Represents an absolute location within the assets folder ResourceLocation.fromNamespaceAndPath("examplemod", "textures/other_texture.png"),
+    // The color of the model outline
+    // Only used if the outline color is not 0 and the `RenderType` has or is an outline type outlineColor,
+    // The starting order priority to submit the layers and trims, ticking up with each model submitted
+    // By default, this is 1
+    order
+);
 ```